Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Your investment choices are likely to represent various investment styles and market segments as well as varying investment returns over time and benchmark (index) comparisons.
 This information should be provided to you through 401(k) plan documents and/or enrollment presentations.

-To get deeper insight into your choices, do research on individual selections using Yahoo!
+To get a deeper insight into your choices, do research on individual selections using Yahoo!
 Finance, Google Finance, or your online brokerage firm’s research tools.

 Ask for help from a qualified professional